poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 # auto-submit-pro-unlimited-work-hours-form

-Custom script to automatically submit the pro-unlimited work hours form.
-(At [here](https://www.quora.com/What-software-or-script-have-you-created-that-made-a-difference-to-your-co-workers), I also briefly talked about how this script will make a difference to my co-workers in a good way)
+A custom script that will automate the process of filling out and submission of the pro-unlimited work hours form.
+(In [here](https://www.quora.com/What-software-or-script-have-you-created-that-made-a-difference-to-your-co-workers), I briefly talked about how this script will save my co-workers ~130 minutes of their time every month)

 ## Why is this useful?

-Filling out the work hours form can be a pain in the ass.
-A way to automate this would be really helpful.
-This script will do all the hard work for us.
+Filling out the work hours form can be a pain in the ass as it is very repetitive.
+A way to automate this would be really helpful (As a programmer, I am always looking for a way to automate the repetitive tasks).
+This script will do all the hard/repetitive/hideous work for us.

 ## Installation

 CasperJS can be installed on Mac OSX, Windows and most Linuxes.
 Please head over [here](http://docs.casperjs.org/en/latest/installation.html) to install CasperJS.
 The source code are provided in two format (zip and tar.gz), please download the [files](https://github.com/poanchen/auto-submit-pro-unlimited-work-hours-form/releases) to your computer to start your automated journey.

 ## Environment
-Tested on both Windows 10 and OS X 10.11 El Capitan.
+Tested on Windows 10, OS X 10.11 El Capitan, and Ubuntu 14.04.X LTS Server.

 ## Usage